 Radnor House contributes towards employees' pension schemes.
 Further details are available from the HR department.

-Radnor House encourages all staff to eat in the dining room.
+Radnor House encourages all staff to eat in the Bistro.
 Free Café facilities also offer a wide range of good quality healthy food and drink.

 Cycling to Work Scheme